-City of Champaign bargaining unit employees receive sick leave, vacation, and other types of leave and benefits in accordance with their bargaining agreement.
-Regular full- and part-time Non Bargaining Unit exempt and non-exempt employees receive sick leave, vacation, and other types of leave and benefits as detailed in the Non Bargaining Unit Handbook.
+City of Champaign bargaining unit employees receive sick, vacation, and other types of leave and benefits in accordance with their bargaining agreement.
+Regular full- and part-time Non-Bargaining Unit exempt and non-exempt employees receive sick, vacation, and other types of leave and benefits as detailed in the Non-Bargaining Unit Handbook.

 City of Champaign regular full- and part-time employees, except Police Officers and Fire Fighters, participate in the Illinois Municipal Retirement Fund.
 Police Officers and Fire Fighters each have their own pension systems.

 The City of Champaign offers a deferred compensation 457 plan through the ICMA Retirement Corporation to assist employees with their retirement saving objectives.

 For more information on benefits, see our Fringe Benefit Summaries for:

 - 2016 NBU Dept Head Fringe Benefit Summary

 - 2016 NBU Exempt Full-Time Fringe Benefit Summary

 - 2016 NBU Exempt Part-Time Fringe Benefit Summary

 - 2016 NBU Non Exempt Full-Time Fringe Benefit Summary